tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

   - Make sure you can [connect](tidal-tools.html#connecting-to-the-api) with your workspace using Tidal Tools.
   - As the last step, You should run the [tidal doctor](troubleshooting.html#tidal-doctor) command to verify that your environment has been configured properly.

-3. You will need the ID of the application for which you are going to perform as source code analysis.  - You can find it in the URL bar when looking at an application. ex.
-If you are viewing an application in Tidal Migrations, the URL will show https://demo.tidalmg.com/#/apps/111 in this case 111 is the application ID.
+3. You will need the ID of the application for which you are going to perform the source code analysis.
+You can find it in the URL bar when looking at an application. ex.
+If you are viewing an application in Tidal Migrations, the URL will show `https://demo.tidalmg.com/#/apps/111` in this case 111 is the application ID.

 4. Lastly, You will need a local copy of the source code for the application.